 Today, people enjoy more material wealth and comforts, yet we tend to feel more impoverished emotionally and psychologically.
 In “The Subtle Art of Not Giving a F*ck”, Mark Manson offers insights and tips to help us cope with our pain, failures and regrets, so we can live life fully and find genuine happiness.
 Manson delivers the ideas in his unique style, using irreverent and extremely “colorful” language to drive his points home.
-In this summary, we’ll outline the key ideas in 2 parts: debunking modern myths on success and happiness, and embracing the 5 counterintuitive values for a good life.
+In this free version of The Subtle Art of Not Giving a F*ck summary, we’ll briefly outline the key ideas in 2 parts.
+For more details, examples and tips, do get our complete book summary bundle in text, graphic and audio formats.

 We are constantly bombarded by messages about becoming happier, healthier, smarter and richer.
 We buy more things and experiences, hoping to improve our image, happiness level and satisfaction.
 Yet, in the pursuit of more, we end up losing sight of what we already have, and reinforce our sense of lack.

 Many of our modern values—like success, positivity, greatness, and freedom—can actually make us more insecure and miserable.
 The way to be happy and fulfilled, Manson says, is to not give a f*ck about everything we’re told to care about.
 Instead, get clear on what truly matters, focus your choices on those few priorities, and accept that in spite of that, you’ll still make stupid mistakes and suffer occasionally.

 Here’s an overview of some of the success myths you should ditch.
 For more details on each of these myths, do get a copy of our full version of The Subtle Art of Not Giving a F*ck summary (click here for full 13-page summary).